nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a patient: `add`

 Adds a patient to the patient record database.

 Format: `add n/NAME b/BIRTHDATE p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* The command can only be called when the patient addressbook is displayed (after using `list`).
 * Patient's name entered in is case-insensitive.
 * Duplicate patients are not allowed.
   * Patients are considered duplicate when they have the same `NAME` and `ADDRESS`.